 Throughout the course there will be Examination practise and the Tutor will Review and analyse and tackle Problem areas with the Students.
-Examination Tips and how to approach papers effectively as well as time management
+Examination Tips and how to approach papers effectively as well as time management are an integral part of the course and will be taught as well.
+The following topics will be covered:

-- Economic methodology and the eco-

-- Price determination in a competitive

-- Production, costs and revenue

-- Competitive and concentrated mar-
+- Economic methodology and the economic problem - Price determination in a competitive market - Production, costs and revenue - Competitive and concentrated markets

-- The market mechanism, market failure and government intervention in mar-
+• The market mechanism, market failure and government intervention in markets

-- The measurement of macroeconomic
+• The measurement of macroeconomic performance

-- How the macroeconomy works: the circular flow of income, AD/AS analy-
+• How the macroeconomy works: the circular flow of income, AD/AS analysis, and related concepts